Francode77/KPMG-NLP/README.md

 - make_targets_from_metadata.ipynb: New file to make better targets with Rake-NLTK (**use this instead of classification-meta_cla**)

-3. For checking the output of text processing:
+**3. For checking the output of text processing:**
 - visual_inspection		 : File for quick  visual inspection of the extracted text files.

 ### Analysis
   - concat_NL_doc : file to plot graphs

 ### Model
-  **Deprecated**
-  - Model :  Makes a model for classification of documents.
+  - ( Deprecated) model :  Makes a model for classification of documents.
 Works with BERT and a Dutch RobBERTa tensorflow pretrained model.<br>
- **Now use**
   - model_h_robberta_clusters : To make the targets from 100 clusters
   - model_h_robberta_clusters_RUN : To Run the model on a .csv file with condensed text and cluster targets